GEM-benchmark/NL-Augmenter/transformations/abbreviation_transformation/README.md

 ## Abbreviation Transformation
-This transformation replaces a word or phrase with its abbreviated counterpart.
+This transformation replaces a word or phrase with its abbreviated counterpart using a web-scraped slang dictionary.

 Author Name: Gloria Wang (gwang1@imsa.edu)